IwanBugajski/multispecies-PSO/README.md

 ### Creating a multispecies swarm
 Firstly, you need to create an array of [SwarmInformation](src/pl/edu/agh/miss/swarm/SwarmInformation.java) instances.
-A SwarmInformation object contains two information:
+A SwarmInformation object contains two pieces of information:

 * Number of particles of specified type
 * Species of those particles - an instance of enum [SpeciesType](src/pl/edu/agh/miss/particle/species/SpeciesType.java)